 The Helambu Valley Trek is a pleasant short trek nearby the Kathmandu valley.
 Comparatively, it is an easy trek due to its lower elevations.
 The altitude ranges between 800m to 3600m at the highest point.
-Although being so close to Kathmandu, the Helambu region remains yet, unspoiled and untouched by modernity.
-The trekking trail passes through verdant forests of rhododendron, conifers, oak, and past several villages.
+Although being so close to Kathmandu.
+Yet the Helambu region remains unspoiled and untouched by modernity.
+Furthermore, the trekking trail passes through verdant forests past several villages.
 These villages are mostly inhabited by the Hyolmo people.

 The Helambu valley is scattered of several Tamang and Sherpa villages along the sides of the Melamchi river.
 Where we, get the opportunity to interact with the local people.
 And also, learn more about their culture, tradition, and lifestyle.
-Meanwhile, the trekking route is less crowded and offers a wide range of cultures, with spectacular views of Mt. ranges.
+Meanwhile, the trekking route is less crowded.
+Moreover, it offers a wide range of cultures.
+The trail goes along with spectacular views of Mt. ranges.

-Helambu valley trek begins with a short drive to Sundarijal.
+Helambu valley trek begins with a drive to Sundarijal.
 Sundarijal is the starting point of our trek.
 It takes about to reach Sundarijal.
-From Sundarijal, we hike through the Shivapuri National Park to Mulkharka and then descend to Chisapani.
+From Sundarijal, we hike through the Shivapuri National Park to Mulkharka.
+And then descend through forests to Chisapani.
 Chispani is one of the best viewpoints on this route.
-Next, the trail follows a ridgeline past several villages, towards Kutumsang.
+Next, the trail follows a ridgeline towards Kutumsang.
 Then, the trail ascends to Tharepati (3567m).
-Tharepati is the highest point of this trek, hence we have great views of mountains like Dorje Lakpa, Gaurishanker, Ganesh Himal, and Langtang Lirung.
+Tharepati is the highest point of this trek.
+Hence we get great views of mountains from Tharepati.

-After that, we make a gradual descend to Tarkeyghyang.
-From Tarkeyghyang, it is a gradual walk past terraced rice fields and small settlements to Sermathang.
-From Sermathang, we descend to Melamchi pul bazaar and drive to Kathmandu.
-This Helambu Valley Trek, therefore, is the best option for those who would love to taste both the natural and cultural combination of Nepal in a short span of time.
+Next, we make a gradual descend to Tarkeyghyang.
+From Tarkeyghyang, it is a gradual hike past terraced rice fields and small settlements to Sermathang.
+From Sermathang, we descend to Melamchi Bazaar and drive to Kathmandu.
+Therefore, this trek is the best option for those who would love to taste both nature and culture in a short span of time.